mkazuyuki/docs/etc/howto-make-vma-vm.md

 # Howto install vCLI6.7 on CentOS6.6 behind firewall

-## Do CentOS 6.6 Minimal Install then
+## Do CentOS 6.6 Minimal Install and the network configuration then
 ```
 ifup eth0
 export http_proxy=http://PROXY_HOST:PORT